Exclusive - Union leader: Boeing eyes fast 777X output due to fears of Airbus jet

 | NEW YORK

-NEW YORK Boeing wants to speed up production of its newest jetliner because of the success of a rival plane from Airbus and sought to nail down a Seattle labour deal to help advance that aim, the machinists union chief said in an exclusive Reuters interview on Friday.
+NEW YORK Boeing wants to speed up production of its newest jetliner because of the success of a rival plane from Airbus and sought to nail down a Seattle labour deal to help advance that aim, the machinists' union chief said in a Reuters interview on Friday.

-Buffenbarger's remarks are the union's first public statements on the talks, and its first comments on prospects for future negotiations since its members rejected the extension by a 2-1 margin on Wednesday.
+Buffenbarger's remarks were the union's first public statements on the talks, and its first comments on prospects for future negotiations since its members rejected the extension by a 2-1 margin on Wednesday.

+Boeing said its timeframe for bringing the 777X into service "around the end of the decade" had not changed.

+"Our talks with the union were centred on competitiveness for the program, not about speeding up our production timeline," spokesman Doug Alder said.

-In a lengthy interview, the union leader defended the decision to put Boeing's offer to a vote and voiced concern that aerospace work in Washington state will dwindle sharply if the 777X is built elsewhere.
+In a lengthy interview, the union leader defended the decision to put Boeing's offer to a vote and voiced concern that aerospace work in Washington state would dwindle sharply if the 777X were built elsewhere.

 By rejecting the contract, the machinists opened the door for Boeing to consider building the jet outside the state, and prompted numerous states to work on proposals.